 A fire by a river is all you need.
 You have warmth, light, as much food as you can gather and a place by the highway where people will gather to make connections, share stories and ideas.

 I set up Fire By The River to build multimedia content and products in partnership with other companies.
 Our stock-in-trade are stories and the connections they make (with due tribute to Russell Hoban and Riddley Walker).
 All the work is underpinned by the principal that an economy which allows no space for children is the epitome of un-sustainability.

-Fire By The River Press
+Fire By The River / Fureai Ltd

-- One to help busy parents who hate to miss bedtime but sometimes can’t help it.
+We are currently prototyping a concept to help busy parents who hate to miss bedtime but sometimes can’t help it.